Specialists do not grow on trees

 As expected, it has to do that Article already given a number of comments and reader reactions in the world.
 They show how great the frustration on the part of job seekers is.
 So it says: This is all just imagegedöhns. the labor market has been so diluted by Hartz4 that the now-promoted multilingual staff can be found under 12 € the hour.
 If garnix helps more is jmd from Poland, which work even for 10 € / h.
 There is no shortage of skilled workers!
 Appreciation is the best HR marketing ?? - Ha, ha, good joke

-We have enough good people in the companies but performance and effort are simply not rewarded.
+We have enough good people in the companies but performance and commitment are simply not rewarded.
 The more you show performance and commitment, the more people are generally used and exploited.

 We have enough young people looking for a job, if they are lucky they get a temporary job at a pittance.